 Losing a loved one is difficult at any time, whether or not it is expected.
 When the circumstances behind your loved one's passing were preventable, that grief is compounded.
 Death is deemed "wrongful" when it's caused by someone else either intentionally or due to negligence.
 Filing a wrongful death claim on behalf of your deceased family member can be complicated, especially when it must be filed within a specific time frame after the death when you're in mourning.

 The first step in filing a wrongful death claim is to contact an experienced attorney.
-At the Kelleher Firm, our attorneys specialize in wrongful death lawsuits that stem from negligence, which often involve auto accidents, unsafe premises, and workplace injuries.
+At Kelleher Law, our attorneys specialize in wrongful death lawsuits that stem from negligence, which often involve auto accidents, unsafe premises, and workplace injuries.
 James "Jim for Justice" Kelleher and our entire legal team will work to achieve the best possible outcome for your case.
 No amount of compensation can mitigate your grief but awarded damages can ease your financial burden and hold those responsible accountable for their actions.

 We're available 24/7 and can help you through the claims process and reach justice for your lost loved one.

 A spouse, the parents of a minor child, and children who've lost a parent can file for wrongful death in all 50 states.
 Adult children, parents of adult children, grown siblings, and extended relatives such as cousins vary by state.
 In some circumstances, a romantic partner can file a wrongful death claim.
 A representative of the deceased's estate can file a case on behalf of surviving close family members.

 Liability & The Burden of Proof in Wrongful Death Cases